 A man who seemingly had it all, Ryan exemplifies the fact that mental illness does not discriminate and you never know what battles people may secretly be fighting.
 The stigma keeps so many from reaching out for the help they desperately need.

 According to the American Foundation for Suicide Prevention, suicide is the 2nd leading cause of death for Americans ages 10-24.
 It has become increasingly prevalent on college campus due in part to inadequate mental health resources, lack of mental health awareness, and the stigma surrounding mental illness that keeps so many from seeking help.

 Suicide, and mental illnesses are topics that no one wants to talk about...
 But everyone needs to talk about.

 In September of 2014, three months after Ryan died, we decided to try and turn the tragic situation around into a positive, inspiring one.
 We dreamt of making a documentary film that would not only ensure that the memory of Ryan would never fade, but would also actively encourage awareness and prevention of suicide by exploring and exposing the inadequacies in the way mental health is talked about, funded, and legislated.

 A group of over 20 of Ryan's closest friends, family, and students at the University of Missouri came together and began working diligently; planning out every step and researching every appropriate move to make a documentary film that addresses the stigma surrounding mental illness and the growing suicide epidemic in the United States.

 To date we are a federally recognized 501(c)3 that has raised over $250,000 towards the production of our documentary.
-We will begin filming Winter 2017.
+We began filming Winter 2017.